Tonfisk-se/tuna-service/README.md

 # When do we kick-off?

-You are invited to Tonfisk.se's Glögghackathon taking place at either 16/12 11:00 or 17/12 15:00, depending
-on when most people can participate.
+You are invited to Tonfisk.se's Glögghackathon taking place at either 17/12 11:00, depending on when most people can participate.
 The place will be either Erik's or Johan's place, both in Malmö.

 What if I can't make it?